 I defended my thesis in January 2013.
 Thereafter I went as a guest researcher to Nagasaki University, Japan, to work on a project in drug resistance in Leishmania, a protozoan parasite that causes the disease Leishmaniasis.

 Between August 2013 and August 2015, I did my postdoc at the Swedish University of Agricultural Sciences (SLU), in the FORMAS project "Viral Metagenomics and Bioinformatics as powerful novel tools in veterinary infection biology" (221-2012-586).
-Since August 2015 I'm a researcher in the section of virology at SLU.
+Since August 2015 I'm a researcher at the section of virology at SLU.